107 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but you cannot have had any fibrinolytic agents (medications that dissolve blood clots) in the last 30 days.
 It's best to discuss your specific medications with the trial team.

-What data supports the effectiveness of the Laguna Thrombectomy System treatment for pulmonary embolism?
+What prior data suggests that the Laguna Thrombectomy System is safe for treating pulmonary embolism?

-How is the Laguna Thrombectomy System treatment different from other treatments for pulmonary embolism?
+What evidence suggests that the Laguna Thrombectomy System is effective for pulmonary embolism?

 Adults aged 18-85 with a recent pulmonary embolism (PE), which is a blockage in the lung arteries, can join this trial.
 They must have certain heart and blood pressure levels and be considered fit for the procedure by a specialist.
 People are excluded if they don't meet these health criteria or have other conditions not listed here.